NissesSenap/git-workshop/README.md

 # Workshop instructions

-This workshop is created to go through setting up a basic development environment to work with git and markdown.
+This workshop is created to go through setting up a basic development environment to work with git and Markdown.
 It's mostly created for windows users and it's focused on Azure DevOps but with adoptions it should work just fine with GitHub or other providers for that matter.